← All PostsShopify FBM Tips

 Before that point, it often makes sense to focus on the packaging and rate optimization steps above.
 After it, the math on 3PL fulfillment usually works clearly in your favor.

-If you're approaching that threshold, the DIM Weight Calculator will show you exactly what your shipping costs should look like with a DIM 225 3PL.
-The difference is often enough to fund the outsourcing decision easily.
+If you're approaching that threshold, the DIM Weight Calculator will show you exactly what your carrier is billing you for today.
+That number is usually what funds the outsourcing decision.

 Quick Checklist